StratumSecurity/scryptauth/README.md

     $4s$salt$N$r$p$h(password)

-Here, `$4s$` is a special prefix that will identify this library, and the salt, `N`, `r`, and `p` are prepended directly to the output in that order.
+Here, `$4s$` is a special prefix that will identify this library, and the salt, `N`, `r`, and `p` are prepended directly to the output in that order as decimals.
 Each value is separated by the `$` character and none of N, r, or p are encoded (e.g. to hex/base64).
 The salt is encoded to base64.
 Finally, the output of the scrypt KDF, `h(password)` is appended to the output following the final `$` separator. `h(password)` *will be encoded to base64*.